What is Test Infrastructure?

 - Easier collaboration by adding unlimited users from an organization to one account so that the team has better visibility of every member’s progress.

-To explore the many features offered by BrowserStack to make automated testing easier, faster, and more secure, have a look at BrowserStack Automate.
+To explore the many features offered by BrowserStack to make automated testing more accessible, faster, and more secure, look at BrowserStack Automate.